gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 `$ git clone https://github.com/gatsbyjs/gatsby-starter-default.git gatsby-site`

-Let's change into the directory we made and make sure everything is up and running:
+Let's change into the directory and make sure everything is up and running:

 `$ cd gatsby-site`